Perfectionnement professionnel continu

 A public health inspector in Wetaskiwin, Alberta, Jennifer has been a CIPHI member since 2015, valuing the organization as integral to maintaining the reputation of the environmental public health profession.
 Jennifer joined CoPE in 2021 to help improve professional development opportunities.

-In the field, Jennifer has dealt with a month straight of rural boil water orders and a badger in a well shed, while, outside of work, as a former lifeguard she is a devoted swimmer. … and, we’ve heard, a formidable badger whisperer.
+In the field, Jennifer has dealt with a month straight of rural boil water orders and a badger in a well shed, while, outside of work, as a former lifeguard she is a devoted swimmer.

 SK